SOME FRIENDLY ADVICE FOR STORYTELLERS

 THE SHORT VERSION

-- Please prepare to tell a true story from your life on the theme of the night so you can tell it on stage without notes in 5 minutes or less.
+- Prepare to get on stage and tell a true story from your life on the theme of the night without notes in 5 minutes or less.

-- Practice telling your story aloud start to finish a few times with a timer, you’d be surprised how fast the time flies (the night of the show our timekeeper will play a note at five minutes, another at five and a half minutes, and at six minutes they’ll keep playing until you stop).
+- Practice telling your story aloud start to finish a few times with a timer, you’d be surprised how fast the time flies.
+The night of the show our timekeeper will play a note at five minutes, again at five and a half minutes, and at six minutes they’ll keep playing until you stop.

-- If you want to sketch/write it out, that’s great, just try not to get too attached to a script: monologues, speeches, essays, and stand-up routines are not the same as stories.
+- If you want to sketch out your story, or write an outline, that’s great, just try not to get too attached to a script: monologues, speeches, sermons, essays, and stand-up routines are not the same as stories.

 - The Bee is uncensored and open to the public (21+).
-You decide what to say and what not to say.
+You decide how much to disclose: what to say and what not to say.

-- As long as your story is true, you are welcome to change names of people and/or places to protect your privacy and that of others.
+- As long as your story is true, you are welcome to change names of people and/or places to protect your privacy and that of others - still, be sure you're telling your own story, one that's yours to tell.

 - We’ll be recording audio for our online archive.
 You can opt out of having your story published afterwards (we hope you won’t) but people in the room can’t un-hear what you share.